-On a supplemental basis, we disclose Core NII, which is a financial measure calculated and presented on a basis of methodology other than in accordance with GAAP.
+On a supplemental basis, we disclose Core NII, which is a financial measure calculated and presented on a basis of methodology other than in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 Our non-GAAP measures may differ from similar measures used by other companies, even if similar terms are utilized to identify such measures.
-This measure is not provided as a substitute for GAAP net investment income, but in addition to it.
-Core NII represents GAAP net investment income adjusted for net interest cash distributions received on our CLO equity investments.
-OFS Credit's investment advisor uses this information in its internal analysis of results and believes that this information may be informative in determining the quality of the Company's financial performance, estimating taxable income, identifying trends in its results and providing meaningful period-to-period comparisons.
+This measure is not provided as a substitute for GAAP NII, but in addition to it.
+Core NII represents GAAP NII adjusted for net interest cash distributions received on our CLO equity investments.
+OFS Advisor uses this information in its internal analysis of results and believes that this information may be informative in determining the quality of the Company's financial performance, estimating taxable income, identifying trends in its results and providing meaningful period-to-period comparisons.